itsrayito/optimus-crime/PROPOSAL.md

 Optimus-Crime

 # Project Summary
-Users alike will be able to create an account in order to comment on true crime stories posted by other users.
+Users alike will be able to create an account in order to comment on posts regarding actual crimes that have happened around them.

 # Developer
 Rayito Aguirre